 Frequently Asked Questions

 Below you can find answers to some common questions.
-If you don't see your question listed, please use the form to get in touch!
+If you don't see your question listed, please use the form to get in touch or use our chat feature to reach out!

 Yes!
 We offer a wholesale discount for bookstore orders.
 To become a wholesale customer, please sign up for an account here.
 Then simply reply to your account confirmation email to let us know that you’d like to be one of our wholesalers and we’ll set you up!